Reino Nori: Biography

-Early years
+Early life

 Reino Nori was born February 26, 1913 in DeKalb, Illinois.
 He was active in the Boy Scouts of America (BSA) as a boy.
 He attended DeKalb High School.

 The 5'7" Reino Nori as a member of the Northern Illinois basketball team.
 Nori is in the second row at the far right.

 He attended Northern Illinois State Teachers' College in DeKalb, where he was a multi-sport athlete, earning a total of 17 athletic letters in football, basketball. track and field, and wrestling.
 While at the school he gained the nickname "The Flying Finn."

 Nori's 17 athletic letters earned at Northern Illinois stands as a school record and earned him election as one of the first members of the Northern Illinois University Athletic Hall of Fame.

 Although the undersized Nori still managed to achieve All-Conference status as a guard on the North Illinois team during the 1935-36 season, it was on the football field that he made his greatest mark.
 Nori was an All-Conference halfback in 1932, 1934, and 1935 — finishing second in the nation in points scored with 102 as a senior.
 He scored a total of 204 points for the Huskies during his four year collegiate career.